dassarthak18/SobolBox/README.md

 ### Note

-If the ``--deep`` argument is enabled, a second pass of **No U-Turns sampling (NUTS)** is run on the instances where optima or Sobol samples are unable to find a counterexample.
-NUTS is an adaptive Markov Chain Monte Carlo (MCMC) method that builds on Hamiltonian Monte Carlo (HMC), using gradient information to propose long-range, informed samples in high-dimensional spaces.
+If the ``--deep`` argument is enabled, a second pass of **Automatic Differentiation Variational Inference** (replaces the original **No U-Turns Sampling**) is run on the instances where optima or Sobol samples are unable to find a counterexample.
+ADVI is a variational inference method that approximates the posterior distribution using a multivariate Gaussian, with parameters optimized via gradient-based methods to propose long-range, informed samples in high-dimensional spaces.
 This allows for better exploration of complex input regions that may lead to safety violations, especially in cases where Sobol-based sampling alone is insufficient.
-The NUTS samples are drawn from a bounded posterior distribution defined over the input space, that favours regions near the computed optima set $𝐓$:
+The ADVI samples approximate a bounded posterior distribution defined over the input space, that favours regions near the computed optima set $𝐓$:

 $$
 p(x) \propto \sum_{t \in 𝐓} \exp\left( -\frac{1}{2\sigma^2} \| x - t \|^2 \right)